How Digital Twins and IoT Work Together [With Example]

 4. Improved Product Lifecycle Management

 Digital twins can represent products from the design stage to the end of their life.
-With IoT data, companies can get insights into how their products are used, perform, and aged, allowing for continuous improvement in design and manufacturing.
+With IoT data, companies can get insights into how their products are used, performed, and aged, allowing for continuous improvement in design and manufacturing.

 5. Personalized User Experiences